The U.S. Spends $2,500 Per Person on Health Care Administrative Costs. Canada Spends $550. Here's Why

 The current system is pushing both doctors and nurses to the breaking point.
 Enough doctors in the United States commit suicide every year to fill two large medical school classes.
 A 2019 MedScape report found that 44 percent of physicians feel “burned out,” driving many to alcoholism and depression, or to leave the profession entirely.

-Nurse suicides are not systematically measured and reported, but a 2017 study in England found a suicide rate among nurses that was 23 percent above the national average.
+in England found a suicide rate among nurses that was 23 percent above the national average.
 Half of all nurses are considering leaving the profession, according to a 2017 study by RNnetwork.

 Clinicians are notoriously overworked, but ask anyone on a hospital staff, and he or she will tell you that workloads have become heavier the last several years thanks almost entirely to the arrival of electronic health records — detailed reports about a patient’s medical history and care.
 Originally intended as a work-saving tool, the records have gone in the opposite direction, taking time away from patient care in the name of electronic box-checking.